CyberCookie/siegel/README.md

 <br />

-#### Siegel is a higly opiniated CSR SPA development platform to build and host any scale projects in a simple way
+#### Siegel is a lightweight, opinionated web development platform designed for building scalable client side rendered (CSR) single page applications (SPAs).
+It aims to simplify the development process.

 <br />

 Features:
-- Preconfigured and easily extendable `Webpack` bundler:
+- Pre-configured and easily extendable `Webpack` bundler:
-    - `ESBuild` to transform `TypeScript` and `JSX` syntaxes
+    - `SWC loader` to transform `TypeScript` and `JSX` syntaxes
     - Code linting with `ESLint`
     - `Hot Modules Replace` for **scripts** and **styles**
     - `SASS` with `typed CSS modules`